 It is important to understand the intentions behind a response especially when the response is explosive.
 A fear based reaction calls for a different training approach than that used for a confused response, and different again if the same action results from frustration.
 These three different outcomes make for three different identifiable intentions for the same stress factor.
 The intentions are important to understand.

-By Linda Parelli - Mother Nature built in the response of shying as a defense mechanism.
+Mother Nature built in the response of shying as a defense mechanism.
 However, humans see it as a vice.
 Imagine you are walking through a graveyard after midnight.
 You're only nine years old and you are holding your father's hand.
 Suddenly, something rustles in the bushes.

 By Kentucky Equine Research - Pica is the desire to eat unusual substances that possess little or no nutritional value, such as dirt, wood, hair, and feces.
 This phenomenon has been observed in horses of all ages, breeds, and sexes.